PNG vs JPG: Which One to Choose?

 PNG and JPG vs other formats

-So, why are we talking about these two specific file types?
-There are of course other picture formats – TIFF, BMP, GIF, PSD, and RAW, for example.
+Now, why do we focus on two particular file types?
+Surely there are many other image formats – TIFF, BMP, GIF, PSD, RAW, to name a few.
 Why not use one of these instead?

 Here's a brief description of these other image types below: